UJAMAA COMMUNITY RESOURCE TEAM

 This time, we were especially proud to reach vulnerable community members- including women, youth, widows, and persons with disabilities- ensuring they now hold powerful legal and social protections over the land they rely on.

-What We Achieved — Together:
+What We Achieved On The Ground:

 ✔️ 250 individual land titles (CCROs) issued across 8 villages